flono/Stroke-based-painting/README.md

 # Stroke-based-painting
 Repository for the survey on stroke-based painterly rendering algorithms

+_Note:_ Not all GitHub links are the official implementations!

 ## Greedy heuristics
 __Edge alignment:__  Align stroke direction with edges and contours of image.